treeorg/Fagus/CONTRIBUTING.md

 # Contributing to Fagus

-:+1: :partying_face: First off, welcome and thank you for taking the time to contribute to Fagus!
-Any contribution, big or small, is welcome to make Fagus more useful such that more people can benefit from it. :+1: :partying_face:
+First off, welcome and thank you for taking the time to contribute to Fagus!
+Any contribution, big or small, is welcome to make Fagus more useful such that more people can benefit from it.

-The following is a set of guidelines for contribution to Fagus, which is hosted by the [fagusrg](https://github.com/fagusrg) organisation on GitHub.
+The following is a set of guidelines for contribution to Fagus, which is hosted by the [treeorg](https://github.com/treeorg) organisation on GitHub.
 They are mostly guidelines, not rules.
 All of this can be discussed - use your best judgement, and feel free to propose changes to this document in a pull request.

 ### Table of contents
 [Fagus Principles](#fagus-principles)